 About This Cucumber Noodles Recipe

-Noodles are a big part of Asian cuisine and culture.
-However, a few years ago we saw a global influx of vegetable substitutions for egg noodles.
+Noodles have always been a big part of Asian cuisine and culture, eventually becoming a popular food across the world.
+And the past few years have seen a global influx of vegetable substitutions for egg noodles.
 Courgettes, gourds, even cabbage — you name it, we were spiralizing it and making noodles.

-This recipe is incredibly refreshing, bright, and has a wonderful texture, but unlike a lot of raw dishes that lack potency, this dish has a kick of flavour.
+This recipe for cucumber noodles is incredibly refreshing, bright, and has a wonderful texture.
+And unlike a lot of raw dishes that lack potency, this dish packs a punch of vibrant flavors.

-The marriage of flavours between the soy sauce, honey and cashew nut butter, are exacerbated by the brightness of lemon, warmth of ginger and that wonderful allium from the raw garlic clove.
+The marriage of salty and slightly bitter soy sauce with sweet honey and creamy cashew nut butter is exacerbated by the brightness of lemon, the warmth of ginger, and that wonderful allium from the raw garlic clove.

-Most kitchens will now possess a spiraliser of sorts, and that is the secret to this recipe.
-However, you could make this dish by using a vegetable peeler and making ribbons with the cucumber instead.
+Most kitchens have a spiralizer of sorts, which is the secret to this recipe.
+However, you could also make this dish by using a vegetable peeler and making ribbons with the cucumber instead.

 What You Need for This Cucumber Noodles Recipe

-- Cucumber – Cucumber is native to South Asia, but now grows on most continents.
-Being 96% water, cucumbers have the highest water content of any food which makes for a wonderfully bright and refreshing flavour.
-It’s also a fairly versatile ingredient in regards to flavour pairings and goes with a lot of other ingredients beautifully.
+- Cucumber: Cucumber is native to South Asia but is now grown on most continents.
+Being 96% water, cucumbers have the highest water content of any food, offering a wonderfully bright and refreshing flavor.
+It’s also a fairly versatile ingredient in terms of flavor pairings as it goes with a lot of other ingredients beautifully.

-- Soy Sauce – A liquid condiment from China traditionally made from a fermented paste of soybeans, roasted grain, brine, and Aspergillus.
-A big player in a lot of Asian cuisine, and adds a unique saltiness that regular sea salt just cannot compete with.
+- Soy Sauce: A liquid condiment from China traditionally made from a fermented paste of soybeans, roasted grain, brine, and aspergillus.
+A big player in a lot of Asian cuisines, soy sauce adds a unique saltiness that regular sea salt just cannot compete with.

-- Cashew butter – Made from roasted cashew nuts, this nut butter has a similar consistency to thick peanut butter and adds a wonderful depth of flavour to the recipe.
+- Cashew Butter: Made from roasted cashew nuts, this nut butter has a similar consistency to thick peanut butter and adds a wonderful depth of flavor to this recipe.

-- Rice Wine Vinegar – Rice wine vinegar, is made by fermenting the sugars in rice first into alcohol, and then into acid.
-It’s far less acidic than distilled white vinegar and has an almost sweet flavour.
+- Rice Wine Vinegar: Rice wine vinegar is made by fermenting the sugars in rice first into alcohol and then into acid.
+It’s far less acidic than distilled white vinegar and has an almost sweet flavor.
 Unique in its taste and incomparable.

-- Lemon – Needed to add a little sharpness and brightness to the dish.
-The rule to any meal is a good balance of salt, fat and acid, lemon being my chosen acid so it can cut through the soy sauce and honey and prevent the dish becoming too heavy and sweet tasting.
+- Lemon: To add a little sharpness and brightness to the noodles.
+The rule to any meal is a good balance of salt, fat, and acid.
+Lemon is my chosen acid for this recipe as it can cut through the soy sauce and honey and prevent the dish from becoming too heavy or sweet.

-- Ginger – Fresh ginger is used in this recipe not only to add depth of flavour but also to add a bit of warmth and marries the other flavours of soy, honey and lemon together.
-Ginger is a fantastic substitution for most dishes that call for chilli if you aren’t a pepper-head!
+- Ginger: Fresh ginger is used in this recipe not only to add some depth but also to add a bit of warmth and marry the other flavors of soy, honey, and lemon together.
+Ginger also adds a subtle hint of heat and works as a fantastic substitute in most dishes that need chilies.

-- Garlic – Allium, glorious allium!
-A little goes a long way, and the finer the garlic the more intense the flavour; that’s why this recipe only calls for 1 clove but to be microplaned so it’s incredibly fine and almost paste-like.
+- Garlic: Allium, glorious allium!
+A little goes a long way, and the finer the garlic the more intense the flavor.
+That’s why this recipe only calls for 1 clove, but it needs to be microplaned so it’s incredibly fine and almost paste-like.

-- Scallions – depending where you are in the world, these green onions can be called scallions, spring onions, amongst other names.
-Another big player in a lot of Asian side dishes and as a garnish.
-Satisfyingly crunchy, more allium of course, and a wonderful flavour pairing with cucumber.
+- Scallions: Depending on where you are in the world, these green onions are called scallions or spring onions, amongst other names.
+Another major component in many Asian dishes and as a garnish, scallions are satisfyingly crunchy and a wonderful flavor pairing with cucumber.

-- Sesame Seeds – In this recipe, the sesame seeds are purely aesthetic.
-Although, you can add a tablespoon of toasted sesame oil in the sauce if you wanted to really add another level of depth, warmth and flavour to this brilliant raw dish.
+- Sesame Seeds: In this recipe, the sesame seeds are purely aesthetic.
+Although, you can add a tablespoon of toasted sesame oil to the sauce if you wanted to really add another level of depth, warmth, and flavor to this brilliant raw dish.

-- Cashew Nut Butter – You can substitute the nut butter for any other type.
-The flavour profile of peanut butter would be the best alternative, but it would work well with hazelnut and almond also.
+- Cashew Nut Butter: You can substitute the cashew nut butter for any other type.
+The flavor profile of peanut butter would be the best alternative, but it would work well with hazelnut butter and almond butter also.

-- Rice Wine Vinegar – there really isn’t a flavor substitute for this one.
-However, if you’re struggling to source it, you can omit the vinegar all together or replace it with half the amount of oyster sauce for a deeper, saltier flavour.
+- Rice Wine Vinegar: There really isn’t a flavor substitute for this one.
+However, if you’re struggling to source it, you can omit the vinegar all together or replace it with half the amount of oyster sauce for a deeper, saltier flavor.

 Can I Make This Ahead Of Time?

 We recommend that you eat this dish immediately.
-This is mainly to prevent the cucumber wilting, discolouring, oxidising and becoming a bit ‘naff’ looking.
-However, you can make the sauce ahead and leave it in an air-proof container and then when it comes to eating, just spiralise the cucumber and mix together!
+This is mainly to prevent the cucumber wilting, discoloring, oxidizing, and looking a bit unappetizing.
+However, you can make the sauce ahead and store it in an air-proof container.
+And when it comes to eating, just spiralize the cucumber and mix together!

 Is It Safe To Eat Raw Lemon Peel?